monadicsystems/monadicsystems.github.io/post2.md

 -- False
 ```

-Suppose we needed a way to construct and deconstruct a values of type `Foo`, but with `Foo`'s parameters flipped.
+Suppose we needed a way to construct and deconstruct values of type `Foo`, but with `Foo`'s parameters flipped.
 We can do this using another syntax for pattern declarations:

 ```haskell